About the Journal

 The journal seeks to provide a forum for bringing together a wide range of people working with oral sources as researchers, archivists, librarians, documentalists or ministerial actors involved in this field.

 The aim of Oral Archives Journal is to publish original papers concerned with oral archives from different perspectives, including research on linguistics, ethnomusicology, archiving and oral history.
-Moreover, OAr hosts overlay papers of oral archives: authors are asked to submit to a peer-review process both a presentation paper and the actual related archival effort.
+Moreover, OAr hosts data papers of oral archives: authors are asked to submit to a peer-review process both a presentation paper and the actual related archival effort.
 Through this procedure, OAr considers the latter as a scholarly contribution on a par with other article types.

 The topics covered by the journal comprehend, but are not limited to:

-Moreover, OAr will also host a “News” section in which information about novel initiatives concerning oral archives will be briefly presented for the sake of keeping the research community up to date.
 Finally, the journal will also offer an expanded, up to date bibliography through a collaborative group library.
 The journal aims at becoming a wider repository for literature and relevant sources which will constitute a reference for oral archives research.